 Having a Virtual Private Network (VPN) is becoming essential for web users across the world, and New Zealand is no exception.
 Whether you’re worried about government surveillance or cybercriminals, or you need to unblock multinational entertainment platforms, finding a high-quality VPN is vital.

-- Speed – Users need lightning fast download speeds to stream content or use P2P clients, so speed has to be a major factor.
+- Speed – Users need lightning fast download speeds to stream content or use P2P clients.

 - Security – VPNs are useless without impregnable encryption, so only providers with the very best standards are part of our rankings.

 - Local and international performance – NZ users will want to enjoy access to local streaming services like TVNZ, as well as multinational broadcasters – and good VPNs work well on a local and international level.

 No time to read?
 Here are our best VPNs:

 - Features: Gold standard AES encryption, fast speeds, Netflix unblocking, over 5,700 servers, 6 simultaneous devices, kill switch, DoubleVPN protection, smartphone apps, 30-day guarantee, no logs

 Panama’s NordVPN is one of the world’s finest VPNs, regularly ranking at number one for countries around the globe.

 NordVPN does almost everything right.
 On the security side, 256-bit AES encryption, solid IP concealment and anonymization, DNS leak protection, and a range of protocols combine with an innovative Double VPN system to give users total peace of mind.
 What’s more, you can pay with cryptocurrencies, which makes truly anonymous signups possible.

 Streaming fans can use NordVPN to access American or European Netflix with no problems (unlike some cheaper options), and P2P is supported as well – good news for torrenters.